 Kristof Hoornaert (1980, Belgium) studied Audiovisual Arts in Ghent and Brussels.

-His first short film "Kaïn" premiered in the official competition of the 59th Berlin International Film Festival,
+His first short film "Kaïn" got nominated for the Golden Bear at the 59th Berlin International Film Festival.

-"Empire", his third short film, premiered in the world competition of the 39th Montreal World Film Festival
+His third short film "Empire" premiered in the world competition of the 39th Montreal World Film Festival

 and got selected for the 59th BFI London Film Festival.

-Currently he is working on his next feature film "Battle".
+Currently he is working on two feature films: "Battle" and "Gefahr".